 Best Brokers For No-Transaction Fee Mutual Fund Investing

-Fidelity and TD Ameritrade both offer an extensive range of no-transaction fee mutual funds.
+Fidelity offers an extensive range of no-transaction fee mutual funds.
 Even if you do purchase a no-transaction fee mutual fund, expense ratios still apply so unlike free stock trading, mutual fund investing may be commission-free but a cost still applies to hold the fund (whereas no cost applies to holding a stock).

 FIDELITY – NO-TRANSACTION FEE MUTUAL FUND INVESTING